 OSSA manages the snowmobile trail grooming program throughout the state by purchasing equipment to meet our needs and providing guidance, oversight and an operating budget for our associated snowmobile grooming clubs.
 Snow grooming equipment is placed in the care of the OSSA clubs and club volunteers groom and maintain an average of 32,500 miles of trail grooming per year.
 More than 30,000 hours of volunteer labor is donated annually in trail clearing, trail maintenance, trail signing and cutting and stocking wood in snow shelters.

 OSSA club members are involved in a number of other activities as well.
 Our safety instructors provide free safety certification classes to all ages.
 Many assist in search and rescue operations and our snow cats are available if necessary for this purpose.
 Our club members provide financial assistance through fund raisers to various charities and organizations providing for those less fortunate.
-The OSSA charity of choice is the Candlelighters, a support organization for the families of children with cancer.
-Several of our clubs raise significant funds and/or provide family play days on the snow with a hot meal for the children with cancer and their families.
+The OSSA charities of choice are the Wounded Warrior project and the Candlelighters ( a support organization for the families of children with cancer).
+Some of our clubs provide a day of snowmobiling for Wounded Warrior veterans and many other clubs raise significant funds and/or provide family play days on the snow with a hot meal for the children with cancer and their families.
 Summer activities may include a summer picnic or BBQ.
 Many clubs choose a local charity such as Christmas baskets or food banks.
 We encourage all of our clubs to participate in charitable activities.

 One OSSA priority is safety on the snow.
 To help achieve this goal we have a co-op law enforcement program whereby we contribute to nine county sheriff’s departments to assist in a snow patrol program.
 These deputies are out there on the snow to promote safety, to assist you in any way they can and to help assure all sleds are registered.
 Please stop and introduce yourself if you meet them out there on the snow and consider riding along with them for a while.